 TPA captures bulk consistency; it does not capture application geometry.
 For a complete pharmaceutical cream characterisation, most laboratories supplement TPA with an Ortan spreadability test using the 45° or 90° cone pair.
 The spreadability test takes a separate 6–8 g aliquot, runs in under 20 seconds, and delivers the patient-facing spreadability energy (N·mm) and peak spread force (N).

 A typical cream-product QC workflow therefore runs TPA as the primary test (capturing firmness, cohesiveness, springiness, adhesiveness) and spreadability as a secondary test (capturing ease of application).
-The two test runs together take under four minutes per replicate and five replicates can be completed in 20 minutes — well within the time budget of a routine release QC round.
-For the full spreadability protocol, see our pharmaceutical gel spreadability test page (the same Ortan rig is used for creams).
+Both test runs together take under four minutes per replicate and five replicates can be completed in 20 minutes — well within the time budget of a routine release QC round.

 | Item | Specification |